sunnatTuychiyev/Mazzaly_backend/README.md

      https://localhost:8000/api/chatbot/image/
 ```

 The chatbot looks up recipes from the existing database before falling back to the Hugging Face conversational model.
+Recipe names and ingredient names are matched in Uzbek, Russian or English.
 If a known recipe is mentioned, preparation steps and calorie information are pulled directly from your stored records.

 It understands questions like: